jounihuo/Thermal_example/README.md

-# Thermal_example
+# Thermal example
-Thermal imagining examples
+Thermal imagining examples for CSE projects in affective computing.
+File sources shown in the Jupyter notebooks.